keitharogers/basic_stack/README.md

 To test that the round-robin load balancer is working correctly, simply browse [here](http://www.devopper.co.uk/).
 You'll note that if you continually refresh, the IP address shown will change periodically which demonstrates the round-robin load balancer is working as intended.

+## How does this work?

+After creating custom AMI's using the packer configs (see for more details below), [Terraform](https://github.com/devopper/basic_stack/tree/master/terraform-config) is executed using 1 line to create an entire stack in AWS, which once created allows Jenkins to automatically build and deploy our application and make it viewable through an Nginx load balancer [here](http://www.devopper.co.uk/).
+No additional user interaction is required after executing Terraform.
+The whole process takes around 5-10 minutes to complete.

 ## Further Reading

 The intention of this project is to demonstrate how to automate full stack deployments using the following tools :-